NotChristianGarcia/CI-Components-Catalog/README.md

 ## Schema

-We are using LinkedML and JSONSchema to describe the data model associated with components in the catalog.
+We are using LinkML and JSONSchema to describe the data model associated with components in the catalog.
-The JSONSchema document can be generated from the LinkedML yaml document by doing the following:
+The JSONSchema document can be generated from the LinkML yaml document by doing the following:

 ```
-$ docker run -v $(pwd):/work  -w /work/ --rm -it jstubbs/linkedml gen-json-schema ci-component.yaml
+$ docker run -v $(pwd):/work  -w /work/ --rm -it jstubbs/linkml gen-json-schema ci-component.yaml

 ```